Last Updated on March 6, 2025 by Jess Brown

 This is a topic I’ll be writing more on in the future.

-17. Goals Are Nice, But They’re Not Everything.
+- Goals Are Nice, But They’re Not Everything: Focus on developing effective daily systems and habits.

 Read Atomic Habits by James Clear.
 It will change the way you feel about goals and habits completely.
 Your daily systems you have in place are what matter most.
 Lots of people have goals, but that doesn’t mean they amount to anything.
 It’s when you create effective systems and live by them that your goals happen by default.